EngineersNeedArt/Phosphor3D/README.md

 When I was younger I picked up Radtke & Lampton's "Build Your Own Flight Sim in C++" — a book that walks the reader through creating a flight simulator from scratch.
 There are nearly no libraries used in the book.
 As an example, they even present how to write an implementation of Bresenham's algorithm for rasterizing a line to a pixel buffer.
 I had a Mac and not a PC so I had to make adjustments.
 I also did not know C++ so had to refactor the code to straight C. It was a fun project.
 I took a Calculus III college course not long after and all the work I had done with matrices, cross and dot products for the flight simulator paid off in spades and helped me ace the class.

-I wanted something fun again to work on so decided to make something of a hybrid for the modern era.
+I wanted something fun again to work on so decided to make a kind of hybrid for the modern era.
 In this case write the code instead in Javascript and leverage the Canvas in HTML5 for my buffer.

 In fact though I did not re-implement Bresenham's algorithm because I wanted the performance, clipping for free, etc. that I could get using Canvas's built in line drawing calls.
 All the matrix manipulation, backface culling and depth sorting are written in Javascript, I only skipped out on implementing the final rasterization in code.